 The ubiquitous black peppercorn is the strongest in flavor, but white, green and pink peppercorns offer subtle variations in spice and heat.
 Green peppercorns, picked immature, have a fresher flavor and less pungency.
 White peppercorns, which have had their outer layer rubbed off, pack some heat, but aren’t quite as aromatic as black.
 As for the beguiling pink peppercorns, they aren’t related to black peppercorns at all.
 Their flavor is similar, but more acidic and slightly sweet.

-Andrew Bohrer, bar manager at Mistral Kitchen in Seattle, says he discovered an unexpected peppercorn pairing while sipping scotch and munching on pickled green peppercorns leftover from a Thai dinner.
+Seattle bartender Andrew Bohrer says he discovered an unexpected peppercorn pairing while sipping scotch and munching on pickled green peppercorns leftover from a Thai dinner.
 “The peppercorns took the savory umami flavor to the back of my throat, which created a new timeframe for the drink,” Bohrer says.
 “When I taste black pepper, I taste it well after other flavors are gone.”

 The experience inspired him to experiment with peppercorn infusions.
 Bohrer is particularly partial to using black peppercorn-infused scotch for cocktails he adapts from the 1920s and ‘30s, such as Blood and Sand and Cameron’s Kick.
 He says they gain depth from the pepper, which balances the peaty flavors in scotch.